Order Code: M1311MSDS sheet

 PCDTBT is now available featuring:

 - High purity (PCDTBT is purified by soxhlet extraction with methanol, hexane and chlorobenzene under argon atmosphere)

-- Batch specific GPC data so you have confidence in what you are ordering and GPC data is always necessary for your publications
+- Batch-specific GPC data (so you have confidence in what you are ordering and GPC data is always convenient for your thesis and publications)

-- Now you can order larger quantity so you can plan your experiments with polymer from the same batch
+- Larger quantity orders (so you can plan your experiments with polymer from the same batch)

 |M1311||5 g / 10 g*||Please enquire|

 *for 5 - 10 grams order quantity, the lead time is 4-6 weeks.

 |HOMO / LUMO||HOMO = -5.4 eV, LUMO = -3.6 eV|

 |Classification / Family||Polycarbazoles, Heterocyclic five-membered ring, Organic semiconducting materials, Low band gap polymers, Organic photovoltaics, Polymer solar cells, OFETs and Perovskite solar cells|